Research Analysts Issue Forecasts for Neurocrine Biosciences, Inc.’s Q1 2021 Earnings (NASDAQ:NBIX)

-Other research analysts also recently issued reports about the company.
-Cantor Fitzgerald cut their price objective on Neurocrine Biosciences from $168.00 to $121.00 and set an “overweight” rating for the company in a research report on Tuesday, December 29th.
-Zacks Investment Research downgraded Neurocrine Biosciences from a “buy” rating to a “hold” rating in a research report on Thursday.
-Canaccord Genuity restated a “buy” rating on shares of Neurocrine Biosciences in a research report on Thursday, January 21st.
-Robert W. Baird restated a “buy” rating on shares of Neurocrine Biosciences in a research report on Friday, March 5th.
-Finally, Raymond James initiated coverage on Neurocrine Biosciences in a research report on Monday, February 1st.
-They set an “outperform” rating and a $163.00 price objective for the company.
-Nine equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and a consensus target price of $127.47.

-Neurocrine Biosciences (NASDAQ:NBIX) last announced its quarterly earnings results on Wednesday, February 3rd.
-The company reported $3.58 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.59 by $2.99.
-The business had revenue of $247.90 million for the quarter, compared to analyst estimates of $260.43 million.
+Neurocrine Biosciences (NASDAQ:NBIX) last issued its earnings results on Wednesday, February 3rd.
+The company reported $3.58 EPS for the quarter, beating the Zacks’ consensus estimate of $0.59 by $2.99.
+The firm had revenue of $247.90 million for the quarter, compared to analyst estimates of $260.43 million.
 Neurocrine Biosciences had a return on equity of 18.18% and a net margin of 8.96%.

-In other news, CEO Kevin Charles Gorman sold 2,422 shares of the business’s stock in a transaction on Friday, February 5th.
-The shares were sold at an average price of $114.16, for a total transaction of $276,495.52.
-Following the completion of the sale, the chief executive officer now directly owns 443,249 shares of the company’s stock, valued at approximately $50,601,305.84.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Gary A. Lyons sold 1,600 shares of the business’s stock in a transaction on Monday, January 25th.
-The shares were sold at an average price of $120.03, for a total transaction of $192,048.00.
-The disclosure for this sale can be found here.
-Insiders sold a total of 23,426 shares of company stock valued at $2,740,985 over the last quarter.
-4.30% of the stock is currently owned by insiders.

 About Neurocrine Biosciences